 Once he is there, he offers his condolences (here we go again).
 At this point, I don’t know how to deal with it.
 I mean I’m sad and it sucks so bad but the way the doctor was grabbing my hand and talking slowly and carefully made me feel like I was supposed to have some reaction that I was not.
 At that moment I was too nervous with the weight of the day getting started.

 Having 2 prior c-sections, one emergency, and one planned, I had absolutely no idea what to expect from labor and delivery.
 They had told me that because of the size of the baby I would only have to be dilated to maybe 5 cm.

 They told me that if things didn’t go as planned that I would have to be taken to surgery, put to sleep and they would perform a D&E (dilation and evacuation) to get everything out.
 The thing with me though was how petrified I was to be put under.
 I had never had to have surgery other than c-sections but I never in my life had been put to sleep and that is a huge fear of mine.
 So not only did the baby need to be delivered but the placenta too, leaving nothing behind to ensure that I wouldn’t need surgery.

 By 8 a.m.
 I had 2 pills inserted.
-After this you have to lay still and not get up for 2 hours, making sure the pills stay in place right by your cervix.
-Be sure to use the bathroom or anything you need to do before this happens.
+After this, you have to lay still and not get up for 2 hours, making sure the pills stay in place right by your cervix.
+Be sure to use the bathroom or do anything you need to do before this happens.

-Finally, the 2 hours were up and I could get up and walk around again to help things along.
-The contractions were so intense at this point.
+The contractions were so intense.
 I had never experienced this level of intensity before, since I had an epidural with my first baby and then a scheduled c-section with my 2nd baby.

 That is one thing that always surprised me; how my doctor and the hospital staff acted about the baby.
 I was told beforehand that they would try to do handprints and footprints and that I would be able to see her or hold her as much as I wanted.